bas-amop/PolarRoute-server/docs/development.md

 The API is documented in `./docs/apischema.yml` using the OpenAPI 3.0 standard (formerly known as swagger).

-**Automatic Updates:** If you have pre-commit hooks installed (`pre-commit install`), the API schema will be automatically updated when you commit changes to Python files.
+If you have pre-commit hooks installed (`pre-commit install`), the API schema will be automatically updated when you commit changes to Python files.
 The updated schema will be included in your commit.

-**Manual Updates:** You can also manually re-generate the schema by running:
+You can also manually re-generate the schema by running:

 ```shell
 make build-apischema